MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 With virtual machine technology, certain requirements of Active Directory restore operations take on added significance.
 For example, if you restore a domain controller by using a copy of the virtual hard disk (VHD) file, you bypass the critical step of updating the database version of a domain controller after it has been restored.
 Replication will proceed with inappropriate tracking numbers, resulting in an inconsistent database among domain controller replicas.
 In most cases, this problem goes undetected by the replication system and no errors are reported, despite inconsistencies between domain controllers.

-There is one supported way to perform backup and restore of a virtualized domain controller:
+There's one supported way to perform backup and restore of a virtualized domain controller:

 1. Run Windows Server Backup in the guest operating system.

 With Windows Server 2012 and newer Hyper-V hosts and guests, you can take supported backups of domain controllers using snapshots, guest VM export and import and also Hyper-V Replication.
 All of these however are not a good fit for creating a proper backup history, with the slight exception of guest VM export.

-With Windows Server 2016 Hyper-V there is support for “production snapshots” where the Hyper-V server triggers a VSS-based backup of the guest and when the guest is done with the snapshot, the host fetches the VHDs and stores them in the backup location.
+With Windows Server 2016 Hyper-V there's support for “production snapshots” where the Hyper-V server triggers a VSS-based backup of the guest and when the guest is done with the snapshot, the host fetches the VHDs and stores them in the backup location.

-While this works with Windows Server 2012 and newer, there is an incompatibility with Bitlocker:
+While this works with Windows Server 2012 and newer, there's an incompatibility with Bitlocker:

 - When doing a VSS Snap-Shot, AD wants to perform a post-snapshot task to mark the database as coming from a backup, or in the case of preparing a IFM source for RODC, remove credentials from the database.
-- When Hyper-V mounts the snapshotted volume for this task, there is no facility that would unlock the Volume for unencrypted access.
+- When Hyper-V mounts the snapshotted volume for this task, there's no facility that would unlock the Volume for unencrypted access.
 So the AD database engine fails accessing the database and eventually fails the snapshot.

 > [!NOTE]
 > The shielded VM project mentioned previously has a Hyper-V host driven backup as a non-goal for maximum data protection of the guest VM.